To improve the health and well-being of childbearing families through fitness, education, social support, and community engagement.

 Nurture aims to fill that gap.

 Our goal is to provide women and families from all backgrounds access to affordable resources that nurture their physical and emotional well-being during the critical life transition of pregnancy, birth, and early parenting.
-For the Richmond community, promoting the health of pregnant and new moms gives us a two-for-one payback: healthy, emotionally resilient, and engaged mothers tend to have healthier, happier babies – giving the next generation a leg up on health, and lowering the economic and human costs associated with poor outcomes.
+For the Richmond community, promoting the health of pregnant and new parents gives us a two-for-one payback: healthy, emotionally resilient, and engaged parents tend to have healthier, happier babies – giving the next generation a leg up on health, and lowering the economic and human costs associated with poor outcomes.

-- The Journal of Perinatal Education reports that many health care providers use maternity care practices that are not supported by scientific evidence.
+- The Journal of Perinatal Education reports that many health care providers use perinatal care practices that are not supported by scientific evidence.
 Further, the Journal finds that many women and their providers are not prepared for conversations about birth that are based on evidence.
 This creates significant challenges for informed decision-making on the part of pregnant women and their partners.

 - Since 1996, the US Cesarean rate has increased by more than 50%, and now accounts for one out of every three births (32.8%).
 The World Health Organization suggests that a 15% Cesarean rate for low-risk women is the point at which harms begin to outweigh benefits.

-- Approximately 10 – 20% of women experience depression during pregnancy or postpartum, which can have long-lasting adverse effects on the health of their babies.
+- Approximately 10 – 20% of birthing parents experience depression during pregnancy or postpartum, which can have long-lasting adverse effects on the health of their babies.
 As many as 85% of women experience postpartum adjustment challenges.
 Dads are not immune from this: emerging research indicates that 10 – 20% of fathers also experience postpartum depression.

 We’re ready to build this community, are you?

 Imagine a world where there is easy and affordable access to trusted support, community connections and educational services so parents raise healthy, secure children in a strong and connected community.